AnthonyBeCode/Swartz-2/01-La-prairie/html-css/3-exercice-publish-page.md

-## Objectifs
+## Objectives

-- Publier un site grâce à GitHub page
+- Publish a site with github page

-## Instructions de cet exercice
+## Instructions of this exercise

-Dans le repository **markdown-warmup-html**
+In the repo **markdown-warmup-html**

-- Cliquer sur le tab `setting` de votre repository
+- Click on the tab `settings` of your repository
-- Scroller jusqu'au titre `GitHub Pages`
+- Scroll to the `GitHub Pages` title
-- Choisir la source `Master Branch`
+- Choose the `Master Branch` source
-- Publier votre site
+- Publish your site
-- Dans le `readme.md` du repository ajoute l'**URL** qui mène à la version online du projet
+- In the `readme.md` of the repository add the **URL** that redirects to the online project